Deeply hydrating and moisturizing

 We put Cetaphil’s Rich Hydrating Night Cream to the test after receiving a complimentary sample from the brand.
 Keep reading for our full product review.

 Other than whether it contains SPF or not, what makes a moisturizer best for day or night?
-Plenty, actually, when you consider that during the night skin goes into a sort of repair mode, and adding a richer product containing hydrating, skin-soothing ingredients to your routine could aid that process.
+Plenty, actually, when you consider that during the night, when the sleep hormone melatonin begins to rise, the skin goes into a sort of repair mode, and adding a richer product containing hydrating, skin-soothing ingredients to your routine could aid that process.

 However, as a guy with oily to combination skin and a beard, the last thing I need is something akin to Crisco spread all over my face.
 Or at least that’s what I thought before I tried the Cetaphil Rich Hydrating Night Cream.
 I’ve used my share of Cetaphil products before, and taking this richer version for a test drive to help my oft-irritated skin chill out was a pleasure.